What to Do After Water Damage is Discovered and Why Act Fast

 Geo Icon

 Water damage can ruin your home faster than you might think.
 Within the first 24 hours of a leak or flood, mold development, damage to floors, walls, and electrical components, and even structural issues can occur.
-Whether you’re dealing with a leaky pipe or a flooded basement, identifying the source and stopping any further water escaping is top priority.
-This is why it’s always best to hire a water damage restoration company immediately to make any repairs and protect your home.
+Whether you’re dealing with a leaky pipe or a flooded basement, identifying the source and stopping any further water escaping is a top priority.
+This is why it’s always best to hire a local water damage restoration company immediately to make any repairs and protect your home.

 Angi Tip